 Catalogs the available StorageClasses.

-If a CSI provisioner exists, it will also perform a basic validation of the cluster's CSI capabilities and any relevant objects that may be required.
-It is strongly recommended that the same tool be used to also perform a more complete CSI validation using the documentation here.
+If a CSI provisioner exists, it will also perform basic validation of the cluster's CSI capabilities and any relevant objects that may be required.
+It is strongly recommended that the same tool be used to perform a more comprehensive CSI validation using the documentation here.

 Run the following command to deploy the the pre-check tool:

 $ curl https://docs.kasten.io/tools/k10_primer.sh | bash